 Fire and Emergency Evacuation Drills are conducted as prescribed by the regulations of the Fire Department and the Acton-Agua Dulce Unified School District.
 We will be conducting emergency, fire, and lock down drills during the school year.
-We feel it is important to have our children prepared for any emergency that may arise, such as an earthquake, fire, animals on campus, etc.
+It is important to have students prepared for any emergency that may arise such as an earthquake, fire, animals on campus, etc.